alteryx/ayx-developer-sdk/docs/references/plugin_lifecycle_markdown.md

 obtained via methods/properties on the `ProviderV2`.

 In Alteryx Designer, input anchors can have 1 or many connections.
-If you have any input connections, in the next stage of the lifecycle consists of each of those input connections sends data downstream.
+If you have any input connections, the next stage of the lifecycle consists of each of those input connections sending data downstream.
 From the `PluginV2` perspective, the `on_incoming_connection_complete` method is called for each connection once the engine is done sending records.
 The parameter that `on_record_batch` receives is the connection that a